Prag8855/aab/content/guides/german-health-insurance.md

 ## How German health insurance works

 All German residents must have health insurance.
 You pay for it every month.
-When you are sick, it insurance pays for all necessary healthcare.
+When you are sick, it pays for all necessary healthcare.
 It covers medical operations, therapy, medication and dental care.

 There are 2 health insurance systems:

 - **[Public health insurance](/glossary/gesetzliche%20Krankenversicherung)**
     Managed by non-profit [health insurance funds](/glossary/Krankenkasse).
-The cost is a percentage of your income.
+You pay {{GKV_MIN_RATE}}% to {{GKV_MAX_RATE}}% of your income (including *[[Pflegeversicherung]]*), but your employer pays half of it.
+It covers your children and unemployed spouse for free.
 The cost and coverage are almost the same with every public health insurer.
 - **[Private health insurance](/glossary/private%20Krankenversicherung)**
     Managed by private insurance companies.
 The cost depends on your age and health condition when you sign up.
 The coverage is more flexible, and the cost varies a lot.
+You must pay extra to cover your family.

 **Both systems are good.** The best option depends on your situation.
 Sometimes you can only choose public health insurance.

 ## Your options

-Your options depend on your situation and your income.
+Your options depend on your situation.
 Use my health insurance calculator to see your options.
 [Talk to a broker](#insurance-brokers) to get recommendations.

 {% include '_blocks/healthInsuranceCalculator.html' %}